-- A completed and notarized Request for Temporary Practice Permit (California form REA 3009) or Non-Resident Appraiser Application for Temporary Practice and Affidavit of Applicant (national form); - A completed and notarized Consent to Service of Process (California form REA 3006) or A Consent to Service of Process Form (national form);

-- A completed Statement of Citizenship, Alienage, and Immigration Status for State Public Benefits (California form REA 3030), along with proof of legal presence in the United States; - A copy of the contract or letter of engagement which shows the physical address(es) or location(s) of the property or properties to be appraised; - An original Letter of License History or Certificate of Good Standing, not more than 30 days old from the home state; - The required fee for each application submitted.
+- A completed and notarized Request for Temporary Practice Permit (California form REA 3009) or Non-Resident Appraiser Application for Temporary Practice and Affidavit of Applicant (national form); - A completed and notarized Consent to Service of Process (California form REA 3006) or A Consent to Service of Process Form (national form); A completed Statement of Citizenship, Alienage, and Immigration Status for State Public Benefits (California form REA 3030), along with proof of legal presence in the United States; - A copy of the contract or letter of engagement which shows the physical address(es) or location(s) of the property or properties to be appraised; - An original Letter of License History or Certificate of Good Standing, not more than 30 days old from the home state; and - The required fee for each application submitted. - Upon approval of the application, OREA will issue an Admission to Examination letter (see Examination and Issuance on page 17).